Royal Project Foundation: History

 The project began in 1969, when King Bhumibol Adulyadej visited an opium-growing hill tribe village in Doi Pui.
 During his visit, the king learned that a local peach could provide income for the hill tribe people.
-He found that the Doi Put Development Centre, Faculty of Agriculture, Kasetsart University, was testing and developing a suitable type of peach for the environment.
+He found that the Doi PuI Development Centre, Faculty of Agriculture, Kasetsart University, was testing and developing a suitable type of peach for the environment.
 It could provide higher incomes to the local people than opium-growing.
 He instructed the Crown Property Bureau to give 200,000 baht to the project.

 After the first few years, the project received support from international agencies.
 In 1972, the UN realised the importance of alternative agriculture to replace opium-growing.
 The UN/Thai Program for Drug Abuse Control was begun.
 Between 1973 and 1984, USDA-ARS also supported the project by giving money to the project for research and development to find the best and most suitable fruits and vegetables for the highlands.

 In 1992, the royal project changed its name to the Royal Project Foundation and became a public organisation for the people's benefit permanently.

 Development centres

 Today, the Royal Project Foundation has 38 development centres spread across five provinces in northern Thailand: Chiang Mai Province, Chiang Rai Province, Mae Hong Son Province, Lamphun Province and Phayao Province.
 The development centres are not only for researching and developing projects for the foundation, but some have become tourist destinations.

-In Chiang Mai, there are 27 development centres which include three Royal Agriculture Stations: Doi Ang Khang, Doi Inthanon, and Pangda; one research station, Mae-Lod; and 23 development centres: Ka Noi, Khun Phae, Khun Wang, Teen Tok, Tung Rao, Tung Roeng, Tung Luang, Nong Khieo, Nong Hoi, Pa Mieng, Pang Ung, Mon Ngo, Mok Cham, Mae Tho, Mae The Nuier, Mae Phae, Mae Sa Pok, Mae Sa Mai, Mae Hae, Wat Chan, Haui Luk, Haui Siao, and Huai Som Poi.
+In Chiang Mai, there are 27 development centres which include three Royal Agriculture Stations: Doi Ang Khang, Doi Inthanon, and Pang Da; one research station, Mae-Lod; and 23 development centres: Ka Noi, Khun Phae, Khun Wang, Teen Tok, Tung Rao, Tung Roeng, Tung Luang, Nong Khieo, Nong Hoi, Pa Mieng, Pang Ung, Mon Ngo, Mok Cham, Mae Tho, Mae The Nuier, Mae Phae, Mae Sa Pok, Mae Sa Mai, Mae Hae, Wat Chan, Haui Luk, Haui Siao, and Huai Som Poi.

 In Chiang Rai, There are three development centres: Pha Tung, Mae Poon Luang, and Sa Ngo.

 In Mae Hong Son, there are six centres: Mae La Noi, Mae Sariang, Huai Nam Khun, Huai Nam Rin, Huai Pong, and Huai Lang.

 In Lamphun, there is one development centre, Pha Bath Huay Tom.

 In Phayao, there is one development centre, Pang Cha.